linkedin/pygradle/docs/getting-started.md

 PyPI.

 LinkedIn uses [Artifactory](https://www.jfrog.com/artifactory/) to host artifacts.
-Artifactory is well suited for a number of archives hosting purposes and comes with many plugins that you can install.
+Artifactory is well suited for a number of artifact hosting purposes and comes with many plugins that you can install.
 One of these plugins is a PyPI-compatible interface.
 Although not needed for the purposes of PyGradle, it's a nifty interface for making open source and internal Python projects play